One Night Only

 Steven Reineke, Music Director and Conductor

-Tony Award winner Adrienne Warren joins The New York Pops in an all-new program that features highlights from her career on stage, including selections from Tina: The Tina Turner Musical, Shuffle Along, and The Wiz.
+Tony and Grammy Award winner Heather Headley joins The New York Pops in an all-new program that features highlights from her career on stage, including selections from Aida, The Lion King, The Bodyguard, Into the Woods, and more.

 Carnegie Hall subscription packages for the 2022–2023 season are currently on sale.
 Single tickets for all 2022–2023 performances go on sale to Carnegie Hall subscribers and members on Monday, August 15, and to the general public on Monday, August 22.